Nicanor Perlas: Philippine Agenda 21

-Training
+Lemniscate Process

-Perlas conducted hundreds of training sessions in the Philippines and abroad on a wide range of topics convergent with his writings.
-In this context he has innovated and developed a new framework for advancing integral sustainable development through the harmonious weaving together of profound inner change and radical but peaceful societal transformation.
-He called this new framework the Lemniscate Process, which integrates the substance of more than two dozen disciplines and fields, all geared towards unlocking human creativity, enthusiasm and commitment for creating a better world.

-Nicanor Perlas was part of the faculty at the graduate program of the Southeast Asian Interdisciplinary Development Institute (SAIDI).
-Perlas was a professor at the accredited Doctoral program on Applied Cosmic Anthropology of the Asian Social Institute, where he gave in depth theoretical and practical elaborations of the Lemniscate Process.
-He was also a board member and a resource person for training programs of the Gamot Cogon Institute or GCI, based in Iloilo, Philippines.
+Perlas conducted training sessions in the Philippines and abroad on topics related to sustainable development and societal transformation.
+He developed a framework he called the Lemniscate Process, which draws on more than two dozen disciplines and is aimed at integrating inner change with peaceful societal transformation to advance sustainable development.
+Perlas was part of the faculty at the graduate program of the Southeast Asian Interdisciplinary Development Institute (SAIDI).
+He was also a professor at the accredited doctoral program on Applied Cosmic Anthropology of the Asian Social Institute, and a board member and resource person for training programs of the Gamot Cogon Institute (GCI), based in Iloilo, Philippines.